-An Amber card will be given to any child on Stop and Think who has continued to ignore the reminders to behave.
-This will mean a child will spend an ageappropriate Time In with an adult in the classroom, chatting about what the child is finding difficult and discussing strategies that could be put in place to support them.
+This will mean a child will spend an age-appropriate time with an adult during the next break time in the playground.

+This adult, teacher or TA, will talk to the child about what the child is finding difficult and discussing strategies that could be put in place to support them.